Baby Lloyd Stallworth: Legacy

 King Records never put The Famous Flames' faces on any of their album covers (only Brown was pictured).
 This limited their future market potential.
 For a short time, after leaving The Famous Flames, Stallworth took a position as a member of James Brown's clerical staff.
 Stallworth died in 2002, at the age of 61, from complications of diabetes.
 (Some sources report 2001 as his year of death).

 Choreographer Codie Wiggins played Famous Flame "Baby Lloyd" Stallworth (in an uncredited role) in the 2014 biopic, "Get on Up" that was released in theatres nationwide on August 1, 2014.

-In 2020, "Baby Lloyd" Stallworth was posthumously inducted with the rest of The Famous Flames' members Bobby Byrd, Bobby Bennett, and Johnny Terry into the National Rhythm and Blues Hall of Fame, some seven years after the induction of Flames lead singer James Brown into the same organization.
+In 2020, "Baby Lloyd" Stallworth was posthumously inducted as a member of The Famous Flames into the National Rhythm & Blues Hall of Fame, following James Brown seven years prior.